casindog/3d-Minesweeper/readme.md

             })
         })
 ```
-This was difficult to debug, but turned into a good learning experience as I now understand Raycasting better after correcting the incorrect event behavior.
+This was a difficult experience to debug, but was a valuable learning experience  as I now understand Raycasting and fundamental programming concepts of references and pointers better.

 <h2>
 Game Logic: Data Structure & Recursion
 </h2>

- In regular minesweeper, when the player selects a vacant square, the selection reveals all neighboring squares with values either vacant or the count of neighboring bombs.
-Each instance of cube has an attribute neighbors, which is an object that points to its neighboring cubes.
-This demonstrates the use of the graph data structure.
+In minesweeper, when the player selects a vacant square, the selection reveals all neighboring squares with values either vacant or the count of neighboring bombs.
+In my game, each instance of a cube has an attribute neighbors, which is an object that points to its neighboring cubes.
+This organization demonstrates the use of a graph data structure.
+This following snippet is a redacted version of my Plane class:

  ```
     setNeighbors(plane, idx) {